.

 A limited-run feature, biweekly reviewing the movies – major, minor, indie, cult – with scenes filmed in Tarrytown and Sleepy Hollow.

-In the last two years, we Tarrytowners and Sleepy Hollowites have enjoyed (or been annoyed by) the presence of Keanu Reeves, Jesse Eisenberger, Tracy Morgan and others filming (2010) and (TBD).
+In the last two years, we Tarrytowners and Sleepy Hollowites have enjoyed (or been annoyed by) the presence of Keanu Reeves, Jesse Eisenberger, Tracy Morgan and others filming Henry's Crime (2010) and Predisposed (TBD).
 All the celebrity hubbub got me wondering how many other films, big and small, have been filmed here; as it turns out: many.

 Westchester, according to the Westchester Country Tourism and Film Department, is the largest center for film production outside of NYC.
 So many movies were made in our county that there’s actually a two-day bus tour hitting some hot spots from major movies.
 Tarrytown and Sleepy Hollow figure prominently on the itinerary, with over 10 stops from hits of the mid-'90s on.